 20000.
 Tutorial in Astronomy and Astrophysics.
 PQ: Any 10000-level general education sequence in chemistry, geophysical sciences, physical sciences, or physics.
 Class limited to six students.
-Available for either quality grades or for P/F grades.
+Available for either quality grades or for P/F grading.
 Students in this tutorial read topics in astronomy and astrophysics under the supervision of a faculty member.
 Instructors meet with one to three students for approximately two hours each week to discuss readings on topics they choose together.
 Summer, Autumn, Winter, Spring.

 21300.
 Origin and Evolution of the Solar System. (=GEOS 21300) PQ: Consent of instructor required; knowledge of physical chemistry recommended.
-For course description, see Geophysical Sciences.
+Representative topics include abundance and origin of the elements; formation, condensation, and age of the solar system; meteorites and the historical record of the solar system they preserve; comets and asteroids; the planets and their satellites; temperatures and atmospheres of the planets; and the origin of the Earth's lithosphere, hydrosphere, atmosphere, and biosphere.
 L. Grossman.
 Winter.
 L.

 24100.
 The Physics of Stars and Stellar Systems.
 PQ: PHYS 23400 or consent of instructor.
 Building upon a student's previous knowledge of physics, this course introduces the astrophysics of stars and stellar systems with an emphasis on the physical nature of stars.
 Topics include the tools of astronomy, both observational and theoretical Hertzsprung-Russell diagrams, structure and evolution of stars, binary stars, star clusters, and end states of stars (e.g., white dwarfs, neutron stars, black holes).
-J. Truran.
+H.-W. Chen.
 Autumn.
 L.

 24200.
 The Physics of Galaxies and the Universe.
 PQ: ASTR 24100 or consent of instructor.
 Physical laws are applied in the study of the structures and evolution of galaxies, quasars, clusters of galaxies, and the universe at large.
+W. Hu.
 Winter.

 28200.
 Current Topics in Astrophysics.
 PQ: ASTR 24100 and 24200, or consent of instructor.
 This course explores in considerable detail an area of current research interest in astrophysics.
 The topic varies, but recent examples include the early universe, high-energy astrophysics, magneto-hydrodynamics in astrophysics, and observational cosmology.
+M. Turner.
 Spring.

 29700.
 Participation in Research.
 PQ: Third- or fourth-year standing and consent of instructor and departmental counselor.
-Available for either quality grades or for P/F grades.
+Available for either quality grades or for P/F grading.
 Students are required to submit the College Reading and Research Course Form.
 Students may register for this course for as many quarters as they wish; they need not work with the same faculty member each time.
 Students are assigned to work in the research group of a member of the faculty.
 Participation in research may take the form of independent work on a small project or assistance to an advanced graduate student or faculty member in his or her research.
 Summer, Autumn, Winter, Spring.

-38600.
-History of Cosmology. (=CFSC 38800, HPSS 28600) PQ: Consent of instructor.
-Cosmology is concerned with the large-scale contents and structure of the universe.
-This course considers the history of cosmology from antiquity to the present, concentrating on the period since William Herschel and particularly on the twentieth century.
-N. Swerdlow.
-Winter, 2007.
+38100.
+History of Cosmology. (=CHSS 35300, HIPS 28000) PQ: Consent of instructor.
+This is an introductory course dealing with the most important issues throughout the history of astronomy, from antiquity to modern times.
+N. Swerdlow, Winter.